rexresearch

 nanofibrils.
 The cellulose comes from renewable wood pulp and

 involves environmentally-friendly water chemistry.
-The gel is cast
+The gel is

-high degree of precision in sound reproduction.
+which means a high degree of precision in sound reproduction.

 Ordinary speakers include a large permanent magnet.
 The speaker